 Stockholders may communicate with our Board by sending written correspondence to CoStar Group, Inc., Attention: Corporate Secretary, 1331 L Street N.W., Washington, DC 20005.
 The Corporate Secretary opens and retains a copy of the contents of such correspondence and promptly forwards such correspondence to the Chairman of the Nominating and Corporate Governance Committee and, if addressed to a particular committee or Board member, to that committee's Chairman or such Board member.
-The Corporate Secretary, together with the Chairman of the Nominating and Corporate Governance Committee and his duly authorized agents, are responsible for collecting and organizing stockholder communications.
+The Corporate Secretary, together with the Chairman of the Nominating and Corporate Governance Committee and organizing stockholder communications.
 Absent a conflict of interest, the Chairman of the Nominating and Corporate Governance Committee is responsible for evaluating the materiality of each stockholder communication and determining which stockholder communications will be presented to the full Board, individual directors or other appropriate body.